fiftydinar/gidro-os/README.md

 ## Plans for the future
 - Integrate all post-setup into image as much as possible
-- Automatically install system + core flatpaks on post-setup with future ublue-flatpak-installer
-- Remove system + core flatpaks, flathub setup & post-setup justs related to it in yafti when previous plan is merged
 - Integrate Davinci Resolve container into just & yafti
 - Integrate "Quick Close in Overview" extension in an image as a rpm
 - Integrate "OpenWeather" extension in an image as a rpm (currently use fork, as official is not ready)